docker/compose/docs/compose-file.md

 > [Version 2 file format](#version-2) only.

 Add build arguments.
-You can use either an array or a dictionary.
-Any boolean values; true, false, yes, no, need to be enclosed in quotes to ensure they are not converted to True or False by the YML parser.
+You can use either a sequence or a dictionary.
+Any boolean values; true, false, yes, no, need to be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

 Build arguments with only a key are resolved to their environment value on the machine Compose is running on.